 Debunking Vampire Bat Myths

 In Japanese mythology, very old bats can transform into nobusuma, spirit animals resembling flying squirrels that land on their victims’ faces at night to feed off blood.
-The Ilocano peoples living near caves throughout the Philippines, associate bats with the fearsome aswang and manananggal demon spirits, which prey on human livers and pregnant women.
+The Ilocano people living near caves throughout the Philippines associate bats with the fearsome aswang and manananggal demon spirits, which prey on human livers and pregnant women.
 The former is a female human with bat-like wings, able to detach its upper torso and fly; the latter can assume bat form when hunting.

 Spectral bat (Vampyrum spectrum) caught mist netting in Calakmul Biosphere Reserve, Mexico